openedx/edx-documentation/en_us/developers/source/process/code-considerations.rst

       available?
     * A new queue that needs to be monitored for dequeueing
     * Bulk Email --> Amazon SES, Inbound queues, etc...
-    * Are important feature metrics sent to datadog and is there a dashboard to monitor them?

 * Am I building a feature that will have impact on the performance of the system?
 Keep in mind that Open edX needs to support hundreds of thousands if